top of page

 I was in real estate when I saw the writing on the wall in 2006 and I made the move into Corporate America thinking it would give me more stability., Tennessee's housing industry had surged but we did not get the "bubble" like other areas.
 Thankfully I was with a good company when the economy crashed.

-I worked in marketing for a well know Resort corporation but I did not like the idea that could at anytime decide to remove my department or make drastic changes that would affect my finances- which did happen 10 years later.
+I worked in marketing for a well know Resort corporation.
+However it became clear that at anytime they could decide to remove my department or make drastic changes that would affect my finances- which did happen 10 years later.
 I really felt that I needed to have more control over my income and future.
 A side note~ raising livestock also does have very attractive tax advantages that is how emus and alpacas became a craze!
 Nigerian Dwarfs also tend to produce twins and triplets but sometimes a single or quads and can have as many as 7 offspring (I have only known of 2 sets of 7- so it is unusual).
 The gestation is 5 months or avg for NDs is 145 days, we aim to bred once a year sometimes a little sooner but not more than 3 births in 2 years.

 The length in lactation is not as long as a cow but goat milk production does respond to demand, if you milk twice a day you will get more production but you can reduce your frequency to once a day and not lose half the production~ works out to about 75%.
 Bloodlines and conformation will play a huge part into actual production.
 It was very important to me to obtain lines that had a long solid history of high milk production so that I could build on to the consistency already established.
 There are flukes but odds are much higher in your favor if you are working with proven lines.
 Using the best bucks I could find was most important to me as well~ A buck will have a huge impact on your herd and the quickest way to improve your herd.
 A great doe will only produce offspring once a year yet a great buck can produce all your offspring in a year.